-As a Charitable Incorporated Organisation (SCIO), established in January 2014, the Foundation receives its income through a Donation Agreement with Glasgow Clyde College and is directed by a Board of Trustees.
+As a Charitable Incorporated Organisation (SCIO), established in January 2014, the Foundation received its initial income through a Donation Agreement with Glasgow Clyde College and is directed by a Board of trustees.

-The charity is directed by a Board of up to seven Trustees, chaired by Professor Stephanie Young, two of whom are appointed by the College from its Board of Management.
-The Trustees meet quarterly to oversee the operation and stewardship of the Foundation’s funds and to take decisions on applications for funding made by the College.
-They are also responsible for aiming to grow the Foundation’s Funds to generate additional income to meet its objectives.
+The charity is directed by a Board of up to nine Trustees, two of whom are appointed by the College from its Board of Management.
+The Trustees meet quarterly to oversee the operation and stewardship of the Foundation’s funds and to take decisions on applications for funding made by the College and community organisations which help the charity deliver its objectives.
+Trustees are also responsible for aiming to grow the Foundation’s Funds to generate additional income to meet its charitable purposes.

 The Foundation employs a part-time Director, Pauline Radcliffe, to support its work.